hildeboee/MXML/README.md

 ### Optional files
 #### Chronology
-MXMLM Preprocessor searches for and will use a file named Kronologi_Munchs_brev with the .xlsx filetype if it exists in the same folder as the script (or the source subfolder it creates).
+MXMLM Preprocessor searches for and will use a file named Kronologi_Munchs_brev with the .xlsx filetype if it exists in the same folder as the script.
 As long as the file contains the exact phrase Kronologi_Munchs_brev and is .xlsx, it'll be found (example: Kronologi_Munchs_brev_20220831.xlsx WILL be found, while Kronologi_brev.xlsx will NOT be found).
 If there are multiple files matching the criteria, the last modified file will be used (possibly Windows-dependent).

 If a chronology file is found, the script will index all letters included and replace the dates found in the register/correspondence file with the dates found in the chronology file if such a replacement is possible.